hosnify/feedify-Microservices/README.md

-# Udagram Microservices - udacity cloud developer nanodegree - project 03
+# feedify-Microservices

-Refactor Udagram app into Microservices and Deploy it using docker and kubernetes.
+Cloud Microservices practice project on AWS

 ## Prerequisites
 - kubeone v0.9.0 or newer, install it from https://github.com/kubermatic/kubeone